Synchronization-induced violation of thermodynamic uncertainty relations: Synchronization

 with $\tilde{\rho} = \exp\{-[\sum_{l=A,B} H_l + H_2 + H_{{\rm int},2,l}]/T_2\}$.
 The Pearson coefficient takes values between $-1$ and $+1$, respectively denoting perfect temporal anti-synchronization and synchronization of the local observables.
 The value $0$, instead, denotes the absence of synchronization~\cite{qcorrsync_lecture}.
-In Fig.~\ref{fig:1.5}(b) the behaviour of the Pearson coefficient for our setup with different values of the damping strength $\gamma_2$ is reported.
+In figure~\ref{fig:1.5}(b) the behaviour of the Pearson coefficient for our setup with different values of the damping strength $\gamma_2$ is reported.
 This clearly shows that at sufficiently strong damping the two subsystems become synchronized and in anti-phase, reaching ${\cal C}\to -1$ at low temperature.
 At high temperature this feature is smeared out, with Pearson coefficient ${\cal C}\to 0$.
 In the opposite, weak damping regime instead ${\cal C}$ is always small, indicating no synchronization.

-\subsection{TUR violation for local power}
+\section{TUR violation for local power}

-In the following, we will investigate the local powers and associated TURs.
-We will focus on the regime of strong damping and emphasize the role of synchronization to find parameter regions where useful, nonvanishing subsystem power ($P_l <0$ and sizeable magnitude) can be obtained with high accuracy ($Q_{P_l}\ll 2$).
+In the following, we will investigate the local powers and associated TURs~\cite{barato}.
+We will focus on the regime of strong damping and emphasize the role of synchronization to find parameter regions where useful, nonvanishing subsystem power ($P_l <0$ and sizeable magnitude) can be obtained with high accuracy.
+We also recall that we consider a perturbative expansion in the ratios between the $\nu=1$ and $\nu=2$ system-bath coupling strengths.
+At the lowest perturbative order, the subsystem power contributions can be written as (see Appendix \ref{app:der_pa_dpa} for details) \be P_l = P_l^{(0)} + \delta P_l, \ee with